keboola/connection-docs/transformations/index.md

 - Language specific reserved words
 - `SELECT`, `UPDATE`, etc. in SQL transformations
 - `import`, `while`, etc. in Python transformations
-- Tables you added to Input Mapping or Output Mapping
+- Tables you added to input mapping or output mapping
 - When working with Python or R transformations, a relative path will be suggested (e.g., `in/tables/cars.csv`).
 - Variables you defined in your transformation (also with values)